 Viking heritage inspires soothing lullabies from Icelandic pianist Gabríel Ólafs

-While strolling his home city of Reykjavik about a year ago, Gabríel Ólafs wandered into a bookstore, where he found an out-of-print collection of ancient Viking melodies.
-As he flipped through the volume of tunes collected by a traveling priest around 150 years ago, the Icelandic pianist-composer found inspiration to explore his heritage in a new way.
+While strolling in his home city of Reykjavik last year, Gabríel Ólafs wandered into a bookstore, where he found an out-of-print collection of ancient Viking melodies.
+The Icelandic pianist-composer found inspiration to explore his heritage in a new way as he flipped through the volume of tunes collected by a traveling priest around 150 years ago.

 History books and popular tales remember the Vikings as ruthless, seafaring warriors who pillaged their way through Europe between the eighth and 11th centuries.
 But Ólafs encountered another narrative in the book, which documented melodies otherwise only preserved by oral tradition.
 There were no chords or harmony, so Ólafs added his own.